 My favorite bite of the day came from Noord, a restaurant that I am shocked to not hear about all the time.
-Unlike some of the other spots, Noord was producing their food on spot, which meant that there was a bit of a wait at times.
+Unlike some of the other spots, Noord was producing their food on location, which meant that there was a bit of a wait at times.
 However, I would have waited much longer than a few minutes to try the Bitterballen they made.

 The most surprising taste that I fell in love with was the one from Will BYOB.
 I have always considered myself in a firm anti-gazpacho camp because while I am open to the idea of cold soup, I have yet to come across one that really pleases my palate.
 However, all that changed with the first spoonful of the Pea Gazpacho that Will lovingly offered up.
 The bright green soup was beautiful to look at, and the delicate flavors burst on your mouth when you realized that red grapes, rhubarb, and almonds were all to be found in each little serving.
 There was a great fruity, tart element to it all with this, and the almond added just a hint of of crunch to the soup.
 Will hit everything one should look for in a plate: color, flavor, and texture, and I am ashamed that I haven’t been able to eat there yet.

 Of course, while there were some phenomenal, mind-blowing entries, there were also a handful of underwhelming ones.
 One of my least favorites was Garage‘s Grilled Cheese.
 Now, I love grilled cheese just as much as the next gal, but there was nothing great about this one.
 If you’re going to go simple, that’s fine, and it can actually end up being better than offerings that include dozens of bells and whistles, but you have to do it perfectly.
-I don’t know about everyone else, but my mom still makes the best grilled cheese in the world, so in order for me to enjoy anyone else’s I need more than a slice of white American between two slices of white bread.
-I think the entry made a lot of sense for a place that is more beer focused than food obsessed and, as far as I know, still has their BYO cheesesteak policy in place, but I just wish there was something more to it.
+I don’t know about everyone else, but my mom still makes the best grilled cheese in the world, so in order for me to enjoy this one I needed more than a slice of white American between two slices of white bread.
+I think the entry made a lot of sense for a place that is more beer-focused than food obsessed and, as far as I know, still has their BYO cheesesteak policy in place, but I just wish there was something more to it.

 One surprising disappointment was Laurel.
 It seems like ever since Laurel opened up Nicholas Elmi can do no wrong, but I was not impressed with his self-described “White Person’s Banh Mi.”
 This pork pate topped with kimchi was delicious and packed a punch on its own.
 The pate was smooth and creamy while the kimchi had a tang to it that worked with the pork so that each complimented the other.
-The flavors were fun, strong, and appropriate for spring, so you may be wondering why I called it a disappointment, but the thing that killed it for me were the huge hot dog rolls it was served on.
+The flavors were fun, strong, and appropriate for spring, so you may be wondering why I called it a disappointment.
+The thing that killed it for me were the huge hot dog rolls it was served on.

 Overall, this food event was great, and for General Admission tickets at 30 bucks a pop, it was a steal.
 So, while I wasn’t bowing down to every restaurant, I was in no way upset with my choice to go to Flavors of the Avenue.
 There were tons of great offerings that I didn’t have time to explain here unless you all wanted to read a 20-page thesis on the event.
 However, I will say that I also loved Fond‘s Chicken Liver Mousse and Le Virtu‘s Porchetta, while the Vegetarian Wings in Jerk Sauce from Lucky 13 confused me a bit, and the Pork Summer Roll from Stateside was not a bite that I would go back for.